-- They also prevent surface water from entering the drainage system at that point, so the drainage pipes do not become overfull during heavy rain.
+- They also prevent surface water from entering the drainage system at that point, so the drainage pipes do not become overfull during heavy rainfall and severe weather conditions.

 Increasingly, manholes are being replaced or augmented with remote access drainage points, often called rodding points.
 These are smaller than manhole chambers, so are cheaper to install.

 Instead of allowing a person to get down into the drain, they provide access for a drain rod, a water jetting hose, or a CCTV drainage survey camera, to assist in the process of inspecting, cleaning, or unblocking a drain pipe.

 CCTV drainage surveys and drain water jetting can be carried out via a manhole chamber as well.

 Inspecting, cleaning, and repairing drains without having to enter them is the best approach.
 This is because manhole chambers present a significant health and safety risk.

 Climbing into and out of them presents a slip, trip, and fall risk, which can result in serious injury and death.

 Also, oxygen levels can fall in them, especially deeper ones, and toxic gases can also build up.
 In both cases, someone entering a manhole chamber can quickly become unconscious and die as a result of lack of oxygen or poisoning.